RedCoolBeans/docker-volume-beegfs/README.md

 # docker-volume-beegfs

+Docker Volume plugin to create persistent volumes in a BeeGFS cluster.

 ## Preconditions

 - BeeGFS cluster has to be setup and running
-- `beegfs` kernel module loaded on the host running Docker
+- `beegfs-client` service needs to be running on the Docker host

 ## Installation